-With a fresh new year around the corner, it can feel like crunch time to accomplish tasks we committed ourselves to for 2010.
-Or maybe you’re feeling the pressure to get 2011 planned out in the next few days.
+With a fresh new year around the corner, it can feel like crunch time to accomplish tasks we committed ourselves to for this year.
+Or maybe you’re feeling the pressure to get next year planned out in the next few days.
 If you’re feeling behind or overwhelmed, here are some suggestions for organizing your time efficiently.

 1.Use a planner.
 Having your schedule written down goes a long way in helping you be more efficient.
 Just like budgeting your finances, budgeting your time helps you see the big picture better, and then with that bigger understanding helps you allot your time most strategically.
 Don’t feel bound to one method of scheduling.
 Whether it means sticky notes on a desk calendar, using your phone and computer in perfect synchronization, or toting around a day planner, there are about as many ways to keep a planner as there are personalities.
 Find the method that will work for you and use it!